Sourdough Discard Hamburger Buns

 overhead view of sourdough sandwich buns

-Use up discard from sourdough starter in these homemade sourdough buns.
+Use up discard from sourdough starter in these Sourdough Discard Hamburger buns.
 Learn the secrets to a golden brown crust and soft interior.

 Servings 8